joeldev/ADNKit/README.md

 ##### iOS

 For iOS apps, make sure that you have added the folder containing the ADNKit headers folder to your header search paths.
 This folder can either be copied from Release/ADNKit or you can point directly to that location if ADNKit is a submodule in your project (aka, path would be something like 'Vendor/ADNKit/Release/ADNKit').
+Additionally, add the Release folder itself to both header and library search paths.

 Also make sure to add the `-all_load` and `-ObjC` linker flags to Other Linker Flags.
 If ADNKit has been added as a submodule and you plan to use a binary build from the Release folder, you need to add the Release folder itself to your header search paths (as non-recursive).
 Doing so will allow the <ADNKit/header.h> format used by ADNKit.h to work in your project.